We’ve all done it, haven’t we?

 What’s the harm, right?
-Well that’s probably an argument best left between employee, an employee’s conscience and their employer!
-But what we’ve worked out at TonerGiant is that printing personal documents at work is costing UK private sector business upwards of £40 million each year!
+Well, that’s probably an argument best left between an employee, an employee’s conscience, and their employer!
+But what we’ve worked out at TonerGiant is that printing personal documents at work are costing UK private sector businesses upwards of £40 million each year!

 Yep!
 You can see our full list of calculations in this PDF, but to give you a snapshot of what we’ve discovered:

-- Employees printing their personal documents at work costs UK private sector business as a whole £40,083,508.77 annually
+- Employees printing their personal documents at work costs UK private sector businesses as a whole £40,083,508.77 annually

 - Approximately 4 out of 5 employees are open about the fact that they use the office printer for their own personal documents, with 9% of these people admitting that they do this at least once a day